-Access valve caps MUST be on, or the VALVE WILL LEAK.
+Close the valve and replace the caps when the job is finished.
+The Valve MUST be Closed and the caps MUST be on, or the VALVE WILL LEAK.

 - If there has been a compressor burn out, check for acid in the oil.
-If acid is indicated, extra steps must be taken to clean up the system. - Never use refrigerant, such as R-11, to clean up or flush out a refrigeration system.
-When system clean-up is required, the use of suction line filter-dryers and liquid line filter-dryers are recommended. - Always replace the dryer when repairing a leak or replacing a refrigeration component. - Evacuate the system with a good vacuum pump to 300 microns or less.
+If acid is indicated, extra steps must be taken to clean up the system. - •Never use refrigerant, such as R-11, to clean up or flush out a refrigeration system.
+When system clean-up is required, the use of suction line filter-dryers and liquid line filter-dryers are recommended. - •Always replace the dryer when repairing a leak or replacing a refrigeration component. - Evacuate the system with a good vacuum pump to 500 microns or less.
 If the triple evacuation method is used, the vacuum should be broken each time with dry nitrogen, not refrigerant.
-Evacuation must be from both sides of the system. - Weigh in or measure in the nameplate charge.
-Recharge into the high side. - Check for leaks with a high quality, electronic leak detector.
+Evacuation must be from both sides of the system. - •Weigh in or measure in the nameplate charge.
+Recharge into the high side.

+• Check for leaks with a high quality, electronic leak detector.
 Halide torches will not locate the very small leaks.